Home

 PROS

-• Local payroll experts are available in various jurisdictions to offer comprehensive support.
+• Local payroll experts available in multiple jurisdictions.

 CONS

-• Deel doesn’t own the entities they use for an EOR setup in all the jurisdictions they operate in.
-Depending on the country, a third-party company may have to be included in the mix.
+• Doesn't own the entities they use for an EOR setup in all jurisdictions.
+Depending on the country, a third-party company may need to be included.

 Deel Review